353 Ireland’s Eighth Mathematical Wonder: Recounting the 111 Terms of Abuse

 Of course, we could leave it at this, and say the list of invectives as it stands, in the Faber 1939 text, has – in Joyce’s opinion – 111 items.
 But which is which?
 We’ll never know how to list the units individually.

 In the Restored Finnegans Wake Danis Rose and John O’Hanlon follow the entire genesis of the novel and emend each and every inadvertent typo, lost word or phrase, from the tiniest punctuation to the most blatant saut du même au même (eyeskip, Augensprung, bourdon).
 Their restoration of this passage yields 115 commas, which would mean 116 items, but no, look at this miracle of typesetting: they do differentiate between internal and external commas by italicizing the internal ones.
-Behold the spectacle of the italicized comma:
+Behold the spectacle of the italicized comma: Apart from the one in Boawwll’s Alocutionist, Deposed, only the comma in You’re Welcome to Waterfood, Signed the Ribbonmen has been italicized.
+Nothing else, which means their list has 114 units, that is still three too many: We’ll have to restart, and revert to the first beginnings of the list, back to November 1923.
+We have to get to the mythical 111.
+We’re going to have to reconstruct the list of invectives from scratch, in order to be sure which units are meant to be separate and which ones are one and indivisible but include an internal comma.
+How else can we add up to the magic 111?
+There is no alternative.

 Doing that, we’ll have the opportunity to see which words or phrases have unintentionally been maimed or even lost in the course of the sixteen years of composition and minimally thirteen rounds of revision and transmission the work-in-progress entailed.

 The abusive list started in November 1923 with a mere 6 (or 7) items, informer, Old fruit, funnyface, Yellow whig, Bogsides, muddle, and an undecipherable word, which Rose and O’Hanlon list as ‘unread’, but David Hayman – or perhaps his wife, Lori, who did (or so they say) most of the hard work, the deciphering of Joyce’s hobbly scribble – reads as plander.
+[1, first draft, BM 47471b-8v, JJA 45:161, nov23, jjda]

 The second draft has 14 items, informer, old fruit, funnyface, yellow whigger, wheatears, goldygoat, bogside beauty, muddle the plan, mister fatmeat, gouty ghibelline, yorkyporker, white elephant, poison booser and guineapig’s bastard.
+[2, second draft, BM 47471b-21, JJA 45:165, nov23, jjda]

 The first fair copy expands to 23 items, reinstating the previously overlooked funnyface, adding in the main body loose Luther and in the margin Dirty Butter, Cainandabler, Ireland’s Eighth Wonderful Wonder, Codsoilman, Hoary Hairy Hoax, Big Bloody Murderer, Midnight Sunburst and Swad Puddlefoot.
 Poison booser becomes boose in the bed.
+[3, first fair copy, BM 47472-131, JJA 45:182, nov-dec23, jjda]

 On the first typescript are added 20 more items in manu: in the main text Firstnighter, and on a separate page Luck before Wedlock, I Divorce Thee Husband, Barebarean, Peculiar Person, Grunt Owl’s Facktotem, Twelve Months’ Aristocrat, Lycanthrope, Cumberer of God’s Holy Ground, Scuttle to Cover, Ruin of the Small Trader, Armenian Atrocity, Milkandbutterbeard, Sickfish Bellyup, Man Devoid of the Commoner Characteristics of an Irish Nature, Hraabhraab, Coocoohandler, Dirt, Micher from your Home, Bad Humborg and Woolworth’s Worst.
 We now have 43 invectives, all of them still fairly straightforward, uncircumlocutory, in your face.
+[4, first typescript, BM 47472-154v-155, JJA 45:196-197, dec23, revised 1927, jjda]

 The heavily marked-up typescript necessitated another fair copy, and from here things start going awry.
-Joyce adds only 3 items, but, strange to see, these three new items all consist of long dashes: He — —, comes first (with a comma, disguised as the ascender of the letter k in Sickfish underneath) then just two dashes, — —, and lastly a single dash, .
+Joyce adds only 3 items, but, strange to see, these three new items all consist of long dashes: He — —, comes first (with a comma, disguised as the ascender of the letter k in Sickfish underneath) then just two dashes, — —, and lastly a single dash, —.
 Why the dashes?
 Were they meant as dashes, or did Joyce want to signal further deliberation for future additions?
 Is Herr Betreffender gasping for breath?
 Are his invectives unprintable, yes even unpronounceable?
 They’re funny though, aren’t they?
 Later on however they will cause a lot of trouble, textually.
+[5, second fair copy, BM 47472-190, JJA 45:217, mar27, jjda]

 The 46 items were faithfully typed up, or almost faithfully: the typist missed the comma after He — —, the one that looked like a portion of the k in Sickfish.
 Joyce reinserts the comma by hand, but this time the comma will be misplaced in the next stage, as we’ll see.
 On the typescript were added, in Joyce’s hand and in the hand of an amanuensis, 9 fresh items, one of which, the first, is – as I think after much debilitation – not a new item but an addition to an existing one, Beat My Price, without a comma being added to Codsoilman.
 We’ll have more to say about it later.
 The other additions are: Hatches Cocks’ Eggs, Tanner and a Make, Left Boot Sent on Approval, Bombard Street Bester, Sublime Porter, Edomite, Thinks he’s Godblast the good dook of Orguile, and W.D.’s Grace.
 The last two items were for some reason missed by the transition typesetter, but Joyce will remember them (or pick them up from this stage) when preparing the transition text for the Faber galleys.
 We have now 55 items, 54 if Beat My Price, Codsoilman is one item, as I think.
+[6, second typescript, BM 47472-249-250, JJA 45:242-243, mar-apr27, jjda]

 The trouble really begins with the transition proofs.
 First of all, two items from the typescript are missing, Thinks he’s Godblast the good dook of Orguile, and W.D.’s Grace, but they will reappear.
 On the second set of the transition proofs Joyce adds 6 new items, Opendoor Ospices, Yass We’ve Had His Badannas, And At Number Wan Wan Wan, Twitchbratschballs, Vee was a Vindner and Sower Rapes.
 In the meantime the dash units are starting to behave erratically, all three of them.
 Joyce corrects the typesetter in the margin expressly re the He — —, which should doubledashed with final comma, and re the single dash before the Man Devoyd etc, where the typesetter missed the comma.
 Unfortunately, the comma Joyce adds in the margin will be understood in the next stage as an apostrophe and will remain an apostrophe up into the printed text.
 The third dash Joyce had added, the single one between Bad Humborg and Hraabhraab, and which the typist had typed up more or less correctly as two hyphens, here disappears altogether, apparently unnoticed by Joyce, because he doesn’t correct it.
 Rose and O’Hanlon will reinstate this dash in their edition, which is one reason why their number of units exceeds 111.

 Without instruction the typesetter inserts a comma between Beat My Price and Codsoilman, formally separating the items.
 We now have anything between 56 and 62 items, depending on how and what you count.
 Keeping the exact total tab from here on is fairly useless, but we now know which cruxes we’ll have to resolve.
+[7, 2nd transition galleys, BM 47472-364-365, JJA 45:286-287, may27, jjda]

 The next stage is transition proper.
 We see in the printed text that the typesetter, in spite of the instruction to that effect, did not close the He — — unit with a comma; and that Joyce’s instruction to add a comma after the doubledash addition was interpreted as inserting an apostrophe.
 Commawise, we lose hereby two entire units.

 The marginal additions are hard to decipher, due to badly faded ink.
 Some items seem never to have been incorporated, either because they were unreadable, or were just overlooked.
 The marginal additions to the abusive list are spread out over two (nonconsecutive) pages.
 On the first page, from top to bottom: Unworthy of the Homely Protestant Religion; Burnham and Bailey, Blau Clay, Terry Cotter, His farther was A Mundzucker, Gibbering Bayamouth of Dublin, and (bottom left) Magogagog, followed by two untransferred items, deciphered by Rose and O’Hanlon as Goliarman and La la Lach (‘lach’ is laughter in Dutch, which chimes in with the la la, but it could also be Lachs, for salmon).
 At the bottom we see the reinstatement of Thinks he’s Gobblast the good dook of Orguile and W.D.’s Grace, followed by the crossed-out and untransferred Lights the Far Finger with His [blank] while he Smokes at Both Ends (as deciphered by Rose and O’Hanlon).
 Two pages further we read four more invectives, Old Botheration, Tight Before Teatime, Read Your Bible, and Tummer the Lame the Tyrannous, one of which, Old Botheration, was not transferred and, like Goliarman, La la Lachs and the unfinished Lights the Far Finger with His [blank] while he Smokes at Both Ends will forever remain on the Finnegans Wake cutting-room floor.
+[8, marked up transition pages, BM 47475-30v-31v, JJA 45:298-299, mid30s, jjda]

 The additions were typed up for the printer of Finnegans Wake, but strange things happen here as well.
 We lose Old Botheration and the several hardly readable additions at the bottom of the marked-up transition page, but we also get two extra items, invectives that can’t be found in Joyce’s handwriting (Rose and O’Hanlon don’t trace them either) and may have come from a lost set of marked-up pages, t.w.
 Acoustic Disturbance and Artist.
 Neither does the Mundzucker extension and She had him in a Growler have a manuscript original, as far as I can see.
 Still, Joyce appears to be closely watching the proceedings, as he adds another two invectives to the typed-up list, Remove that Bible and Hebdromadary Publocation, totalling 16 new invectives.

 The two printer’s instructions on the transition page, to change Godsoilman back into the original Codsoilman and the instruction to lose the dash before ’Man Devoyd etc. were both overlooked by the Faber galley typesetter.
+[9, marked-up and typed transition pages, BM 47475-119v-206, JJA 45:330-331, 1936, jjda]

 The printed galley text now lists 74 items – if we add a comma between Remove that Bible and Hebdromadary Publocation, between He — — and Milkinghoneybeaverbrooker en read the apostrophe before Man Devoyd etc as a comma.
 (And read Beat My Price, Godsoilman as two items, for the time being.)